Where We Have Been - Europe - Spain

 Basilica de la Sagrada Familia (Sagrada Família)

-Barcelona is well worth visiting even if it is just to see the Basilica de la Sagrada Familia and we hope to return for another look ourselves as it gets closer to completion.
-There is also so much more of Spain for us to explore.
+Barcelona is well worth visiting even if you go for only one reason: to see the Basilica de la Sagrada Familia.
+We’d love to return for another look as it edges closer to completion.
+And beyond Barcelona, we know there’s still so much more of Spain waiting for us to explore.

 C @ Park Güell